 |Added Sugars||Obesity, Type 2 diabetes||Limit intake to < 10 percent of total calories*|

 |Too much alcohol||Impaired liver function, impaired motor function||No more than one drink per day for women; No more than two drinks per day for men|

-*For most calorie levels, there are not enough calories available after meeting food group needs to consume 10 percent of calories from added sugars and 10 percent of calories from saturated fats and still stay within calorie limits.
+*For most calorie levels, there are not enough calories available after meeting the food group needs to consume 10 percent of calories from added sugars and 10 percent of calories from saturated fats and still stay within calorie limits.

 The average person consumes 3,400 milligrams of sodium per day, mostly in the form of table salt.
 The 2020-2025 Dietary Guidelines recommend that Americans reduce their daily sodium intake to less than 2,300 milligrams.
 If you are over the age of fifty-one, are African American, or have cardiovascular risk factors, such as high blood pressure or diabetes, sodium intake should be reduced even further to 1,500 milligrams.
 The Dietary Guidelines also recommend that less than 10 percent of calories come from saturated fat and that calories from fat should be obtained by eating foods high in unsaturated fatty acids.
 Moreover, if alcohol is consumed, it should be consumed only in moderation, which for women it is not more than one drink per day, and for men is not more than two drinks per day.
 The macronutrients protein, carbohydrates, and fats contribute considerably to total caloric intake.
 The I.O.M. has made recommendations for different age groups on the percentage of total calories that should be obtained from each macronutrient class (Table 2.4.2 ).